 Let’s say you are visiting Bratislava for the first time, I’d research the places and dishes online as mentioned above and then search for them on my google maps.
 You can then click on the name of the bistro or restaurant and hit the save button – you can add it to your favourites or places you go.

 I usually add some places for lunch, dinner or coffee and might even look for a supermarket.
 This means that if I then visit the old town I won’t just walk into the first restaurant on the main square to have an overpriced, average meal.
+If you see a restaurant with signs or menus with the words ‘traditional’ or ‘original’ cuisine, then my advice is to skip it.
+The meal will likely be average and you’ll be paying tourist prices of up to four times the price.
+Many restaurants that do this are only catering to hordes of tourists who they can bet will never be visiting again.
+Not worth it at all.

 I’ll follow directions to the place I’ve already saved on my map to find great food in a local place that is likely to be full of locals eating great food.
 Win!
 Google maps is an amazing tool for showing you how to find the best food when travelling the world.